Table of Contents

-Because the community can co-decide using the token, “no one” feels unheard.
-The decisions are made by the people who are invested in the platform.
-If the project fails, everyone will fail.
+Because the community can co-decide using the token, “no one” will feel unheard.
+The decisions are made by the people who are invested in the platform, meaning if the project fails, everyone will fail.
 If the project wins, everyone will win.

-Developers are no longer alone and decisions are made in consultation with the community.
-No modification will not go through the community first, which automatically increases the transparency of the protocol.
+Also developers are no longer alone in making decisions, they will be made in consultation with the community.
+This way no modification will not go through the community first, which automatically increases the transparency of the protocol.

-- Putting power not centrally but in the hands of superiors.
+- Putting power not centrally but in the hands of users.

-- Governance creates opportunities to work together.
+- Governance creates many opportunities to work together.
 This will inevitably lead to new insights.

 - Governance leads to more engagement.

 - Faster development.
-One goes from changes proposed by developers to an entire community thinking.
+You go from changes proposed only by developers to an changes where an entire community is thinking.